Greater Manchester Resilience Forum

 The Greater Manchester Resilience Forum (GMRF) is a partnership of agencies from across the Greater Manchester with responsibility for coordinating and overseeing emergency planning.
 It's overall purpose is to ensure that there is an appropriate level of preparedness to enable an effective multi-agency response to emergency incidents which may have significant impact on the communities of Greater Manchester.

-- assessing the risk of emergencies occurring and use this to inform contingency planning in the form of a Community Risk Register;
+- assess the risk of emergencies occurring and use this to inform contingency planning in the form of a Community Risk Register;

 - Put in place emergency plans;